Northern Soul 1 – A Personal History

 Notes from the Epicenter of Northern Soul’s Big Bang

-Not often can I pinpoint what I was doing on a given date, let alone one from forty odd years ago.
+Not often can I pinpoint what I was doing on a given date.

-But I have near-perfect recall for the 23rd of September 1973, which is the morning Wigan Casino opened its doors for the first of many Northern Soul all-nighters.
+But I have near-perfect recall for the morning Wigan Casino opened its doors for the first of many Northern Soul all-nighters.

 I’d arranged a ride in one of a fleet of cars heading on to Wigan from Blackpool Mecca’s Highland Room.
 But I ended up entwined with a pretty brunette from Burton on Trent, who asked if I wanted to share her (and her friend’s) guest house room on Blackpool’s South Shore?